pietrovitagliano/Mystic-Axe/README.md

 You can play with either mouse and keyboard or a gamepad, but I recommend the latter for the best experience.
 Various types of gamepads are supported, such as those from PS5, Xbox One and Xbox 360.

-This GitHub repository contains both the game build for those interested in trying it out and the C# source code for those curious to explore the underlying mechanics.
+This repository just contains the C# source code of the game, for those curious to explore the underlying mechanics.
 Please note that Mystic Axe uses some paid assets I bought; therefore, the repository does not include the entire Unity project with all the assets, in order to avoid copyright violations.

+If you want to try the game, you can download the build from this link: https://mega.nz/folder/IZs0yRDD#Pv3OZ2z46DSpak1H_nJF5A